 Set publish or author run mode using quickstart naming

-When first installing AEM or CQ, the name of the quickstart jar can be used to determine whether the instance uses the author run mode or the publish run mode.
+When first installing AEM, the name of the quickstart jar can be used to determine whether the instance uses the author run mode or the publish run mode.

-The naming convention to for AEM 5.6.1 and later is:
+The naming convention to use for AEM 6.2 and later is:

 Set up run modes using the Sling properties file